Monday, July 21, 2025

 I bring this topic up because SFUSD is not the first major school district to try this inanity.
 Due to the COVID-era school closures and their deleterious effects on achievement levels and student attendance that still persist, other such school districts as San Diego and Montgomery County, Maryland.
 While I understand teachers and principals trying to find ways to rectify the situation, equitable grading is not the way to go about it, as previously illustrated.
 What is more is that grading is not the only facet of K-12 education that this equity nonsense has reared its ugly head.

 I have criticized removing honors classes, the time when the state of Oregon suspended its basic skills requirement, and the insidious critical race theory that perpetuates racism.
 Knowledge and skills gained through education are a major predictor of one's wellbeing and quality of life as an adult.
-To allow for equity to come in and the quality of education in the United States is not only a threat to the individual students, but also the vitality of the United States to the point one could argue that equity is a national security threat.
+To allow for equity to come in and erode the quality of education in the United States is not only a threat to the individual students, but also the vitality of the United States to the point one could argue that equity is a national security threat.
 Moments like San Francisco's equity grading show us that woke influences are still with us.
 If we truly want to make education great again, we need to replace the mediocrity, laxness, and catering of feelings so prominent with the equity crowd by embracing academic rigor and valuing effort and good conduct once more.
 Otherwise, equity will continue to steamroll the U.S. education system.

 Monday, June 9, 2025